Beekeepers of North Central Minnesota

 Upcoming Events

-Be sure to join us for our February meeting, Thursday February 19th at 7pm at the Aitkin Public Library meeting room
+Be sure to join us for our May meeting, this Thursday May 21st at 6:30 pm (NOTE TIME CHANGE)

 Explore The World of Bees